serifpersia/us144mkii/README.md

 Current feat:
 - Vendor Specific Config & Initialization,
-- Working Playback with glitches due to missing feedback clock resync(maybe)
+- Working Playback(not fully tested but works without issues at 48khz)

 - migrated working playback(with some glitches still) to kernel ALSA driver
     - To compile and run it follow these steps: